 A gentleman in and out of the ring, Tim Woods passed away November 30, 2002.
 It's difficult to imagine he's been gone that long.

-Just imagine what a hit Tim would have been if he could have attended the NWA FANFESTS.
+Just imagine what a hit Tim would have been if he had attended wrestling fan gatherings.